kyleolivo/CarND-Behavioral-Cloning-P3/writeup_template.md

 To capture good driving behavior, I first recorded five laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Center Lane Driving][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover to the center of the lane.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would help reduce the bias toward left-hand turns that the first course introduces (by virtue of being circular).

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had about 60,0000 data points.
+I then preprocessed this data by normalizing it and cropping out details that did not impact the model (sky and car details).

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs seemed to be around 3 (judging by the loss graph that was created after each model training).
+Ultimately I used 5 epochs and didn't see any detrimental impacts (overfitting).
 I used an adam optimizer so that manually training the learning rate wasn't necessary.